 Meanwhile, Arafat is allowed to return to the West Bank and Gaza.

-1995 - On 28 September Rabin and Arafat sign the Israeli-Palestinian Interim Agreement on the West Bank and the Gaza Strip (the Oslo II Accord).
-Under the accord Israel will withdraw from seven Palestinian towns in the West Bank and elections will be held in the Palestinian territory.
+1995 - Rabin and Arafat sign the Israeli-Palestinian Interim Agreement on the West Bank and the Gaza Strip (the Oslo II Accord) on 28 September.
+Under the accord, Israel will withdraw from seven Palestinian towns in the West Bank and elections will be held in the Palestinian territory.

-The rally will end in tragedy.
+The rally ends in tragedy.
 After addressing the 200,000-strong crowd Rabin is shot in the back as he leaves the venue.
 He dies shortly after.
 His assassin is Yigal Amir, a Jewish religious extremist intent on stopping peace.

 Shortly before his death Rabin addressed the Israeli Parliament.
 "We returned and built a nation here in the land of Israel," he said, "But we didn't return to an empty land.
 There were Palestinians here who fought against us for over a hundred years of pogroms and blood.
 Thousands on both sides have been killed fighting for the same piece of land.
 We can continue to kill and be killed or we can try to stop this endless cycle of bloodshed.
 We can give peace a chance."

 It all seemed so hopeful back then.
 It seems like such a long time ago.
-After Rabin's death the peace process unraveled as distrust between Israelis and Palestinians was pushed to new depths.
-The handshake between Rabin and Arafat has turned to dust.
+The peace process unraveled after Rabin's death.
+Distrust between Israelis and Palestinians grew to new heights.
+The handshake between Rabin and Arafat turned to dust.
 We have new images now.
 Palestinian civilians shot dead in the street by Israeli forces.
 Israelis blown to pieces by Palestinian suicide bombers.
 The building of walls to exclude the unwanted.
 Extremist political organisations voted into power.
 Illegally occupied land marked never to be returned.

 - Israel - A Country Study - Library of Congress Country Studies Series